 Part of the reason it can be difficult to understand the concept of processing emotion is

 The reason our ability to process emotion is so important is that the alternative – suppressing emotion – has much higher consequences than simply feeling sad, scared, or angry.
 When we suppress emotional energy, stress builds in our body and eventually leads to mental difficulties, emotional outbursts, and physical illness.

 We all know the stoic person who rarely shows emotion until they suddenly become furious for no apparent reason.
 In other cases, a person becomes scatter-brained, foggy, and their job is now in jeopardy because they haven’t fully processed an emotional setback.
-It’s also not uncommon for the same stress to lead to a heart attack at 45.
+It’s also not uncommon for the same stress to lead to a heart attack in someone who otherwise appears healthy.

 How We Suppress Emotions

 Before we talk about processing emotions, it’s worth explaining how we might be suppressing them without even knowing it.

 We consciously and unconsciously suppress emotions all of the time.
 Why?
 Because our modern world makes it really easy to avoid emotions we don’t like.

 In any given moment, there’s a vast array of quick pleasures within reach that